SMARTlab-Purdue/Attack_Detection-Sim/README.md

 1. catvehicle_multi.launch file loads the world and multiple (currently set as 3) catvehicle model.

-2.URDF has been modified to set the desired orientation of catvehicle model in the map and to turn off the camera sensor displayed during simulation.
+2. URDF has been modified to set the desired orientation of catvehicle model in the map and to turn off the camera sensor displayed during simulation.

 3. A new map, Real_world_sim, is made to create the suburban street environment for simuation.